Note : Please don’t send me photos or ask me to identify trees, plants, berries or mushrooms.

 A shrub or small tree found on the coast, the berries of Sea buckthorn (Hippophae rhamnoides) can be eaten raw but I find them to be too astringent (think cheeks sucked in!).
 Another that is probably best turned into a jam or jelly for consumption.

-We’ve got lots of wild cherry (Prunus avium) in and around our ancient woodland camp.
+Wild cherry (Prunus avium) grows throughout the British Isles, but not the far north.
+We’ve got lots of it in and around our ancient woodland camp.
 The fruits are somewhat smaller than their cultivated cousins but the main issue is getting to them before the birds.
 Wild cherry tends to fruit earlier than other trees, often in June.
 The photo below is of unripened berries.

 Sloes grow on blackthorn (Prunus spinosa), a common hedgerow tree.
 They can be found across the British Isles although in my experience more so in the west, where they tend to be used to keep livestock in.
 The berries are somewhat sharp and are best used in either a jam or for sloe gin or vodka.
 After the last batch of sloe vodka we made, Nicola squeezed the pips out of the fruit and coated them in chocolate, a fantastic liqueur.